kz6fittycent/checksum_checker/README.md

 4. To generate a checksum, click "Generate Checksum".
 5. View the result in the output area.
 6. Click "Check Another File" to reset or "Exit" to close.

+## Credits

+This was an experiment with Grok3 that went quite well.
+I created the snap, but Grok3 created the application itself based on my prompts.

 ## License
 [MIT License]